VIDEO COURSE

 While novels can afford to have an episodic feel — where each chapter almost tells its own story — novellas require a tighter structure.
 Without natural stopping points every forty pages or so, narrative architecture becomes very important.
 The reader needs traditional story beats to carry them along, otherwise they can quickly begin to wonder, where is this going?

-There are countless ways to outline a story, but one storytelling model that has its fingerprints in lots of novellas is ‘The Hero’s Journey’.
-It has multiple incarnations — including the three act structure, the story circle, and the seven beat structure — but they all follow the same pattern:
+There are countless ways to sketch out a story, but one storytelling model that has its fingerprints in lots of novellas is ‘The Hero’s Journey’.
+It has multiple incarnations — including the famous structure that takes place over three acts and Dan Harmon's story model — but they all follow the same pattern:

 • A protagonist leaves the comfort of their everyday life and ventures out in pursuit of something they want.